rhymeswithvocal/digital-garden/_notes/tech-and-online/grift.md

 >
 > /HotTakes

 There's a space wherein actual *fraud* happens, [Theranos](https://www.businessinsider.com/theranos-founder-ceo-elizabeth-holmes-life-story-bio-2018-4)-style, but I think there's a much larger and more subtle space where things aren't fraudulent but feel like a scam, [Juicero](https://www.theguardian.com/technology/2017/sep/01/juicero-silicon-valley-shutting-down)-style.
-In both cases, the marks were big investors in silicon valley so hyped up on *new and innovative* that there isn't any common-sense heuristic involved.
+In both cases, the marks were big investors in silicon valley so hyped up on *new and innovative* that there isn't any common-sense "is this valuable" question.

-### "Teaching"
+### Gurus

 Many online courses are, at face value, a little absurd.
 I'm not talking about Udemy or Coursera or what have you.
 I mean the dudes (they're usually male, aren't they?) who are constantly serving you ads from their lambo, trying to convince you to buy their course on: